-Acceptance and Commitment Therapy (ACT) is a therapeutic approach which has tools and techniques that are applicable for anyone interested in how to live a full a full and meaningful life.
+Acceptance and Commitment Therapy (ACT) is an approach which has tools and techniques that are applicable for anyone interested in how to live a full a full and meaningful life.
 ACT’s evidence-base within workplace wellbeing and coaching is growing, as is the interest in approaches which have been shown to increase resilience and support individuals to achieve transformational change.

 ACT supports the development of psychological flexibility, enabling individuals to consciously respond rather than react as if constantly on autopilot.
 Coaching clients tell us that ACT’s power is in how it normalises their experience, how the mindfulness techniques support them to notice what is happening and how the exploration and clarifying of values helps them to focus their attention on what is most important to them.
 There is often a feeling of lightness following the coaching relationship and a confidence that comes from having a toolkit for living with their mind.

 This training gives you the unique opportunity to learn about ACT from one of the leading ACT trainers in the UK and to hear from an experienced International Coach Federation (ICF) accredited coach who has been applying it within the UK National Health Service.

 In this 1-hour webinar, we will give you an overview of the Acceptance and Commitment Therapy (ACT) model and how it fits into a coaching practice.
 We will cover the key pieces of theory and the evidence, discuss some of the practical ways to build psychological flexibility methods into your coaching practice, and give you an experiential taster of a key ACT tool and technique.